 The Kelly Criterion: How to Size Your Bets Optimally

 The Kelly Criterion tells you exactly how much to stake when you have an edge.
-Learn the formula, see worked examples, and understand why fractional Kelly beats full Kelly in practice.
+Formula derivation, fractional Kelly, history, and worked examples for 2026.

 Imagine you've found a coin that lands heads 60% of the time.
 You have £10,000 to bet on repeated flips, and each bet pays even money (win = double your stake, lose = lose your stake).
 You clearly have an edge.
 But how much should you bet on each flip?